-Fall in love with the azure waters and pretty clifftop villages of Italy’s Amalfi Coast – one of Europe’s loveliest seaside regions.
-The best way to experience it is by boat, discovering crowd-free beach coves and picturesque harbours every day.
+Fall in love with the azure waters and pretty clifftop villages of Italy's Amalfi Coast - one of Europe's most beautiful seaside regions.
+The best way to experience it is by boat, discovering crowd-free coves and picturesque harbours every day.

 8. Be amazed by Spain's Alhambra Palace

 The city of Granada, in Spain's sun-drenched south, is renowned for its incredible Arabesque architecture: think soaring archways, beautiful mosaics, and gorgeous courtyard gardens.

 If you love art and design, this is one of the best places to visit in Europe.
 The Alhambra fortress and palace is the jewel of this beautiful city - its Arabian Nights-style splendour makes for an enchanting afternoon tour.